 “arrangement of God.”
 If God does give political authority to whomever

-and challenging His sovereignty.
+prerogative and challenging His sovereignty.

-Over the centuries, church
+Over the centuries, some,

-to Paul’s rule.
-In such circumstances, the church’s support for political and
+incompetence constitute exceptions to Paul’s rule.
+In such circumstances, the

-even violent revolution becomes necessary and even justified.
+church’s support for political and even violent revolution becomes necessary if

-But that is an argument of expedience, not principle, a form of the “end justifies the means.”
-Moreover, it ignores the historical context of the Roman house churches.
+expedience, not principle, a form of the “end justifies the means.”
+Moreover,

 First, Paul says nothing